choyiny/Cryptocize/README.md

 # Cryptocize
-This is an app that uses the coinbase API to force the user to get motivated.
-How it works is that the app takes away a small amount of bitcoins for each goal the user adds to their list and the only way the user gets back their bitcoin is only if they finish their goal.
+Inspired by reward based motivational apps like Carrot Rewards, Crytocize is a punishment based* motivational app that utilizes the Coinbase API to deduct bitcoins from users if they don't meet walking targets.